facundoallia/calendar-spread-time-series-forecasting/README.md

 ## Analyzer

-In the [Enlace al archivo analyzer.py](analyzer.py) file there are functions that can be used to access the code easily:
+In the [analyzer](analyzer.py) file there are functions that can be used to access the code easily:

 `process_product_data()`: receives product, contract month, start year and end year as parameters and returns a dataframe with the processed closing prices.